imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/structs.md

 ## Anonymous Structs

-You can create structs without defining a named type:
+We can create structs without defining a named type:

 ```go
 person := struct {